Bahr Salamat Faunal Reserve

 Bahr Salamat Faunal Reserve (Réserve de faune du Bahr Salamat) is a conservation area in Chad.
 It is named after the Bahr Salamat River which flows through it.
-The area was designated 1 January 1964 and is classed as IUCN category IV (Habitat/Species Management Area).
+The reserve was designated on 1 January 1964 and is classed as IUCN category IV (Habitat/Species Management Area).

 It has an area of 20,600 square kilometres and includes parts of the prefectures of Salamat, Guéra and Moyen-Chari, and surrounds the Zakouma National Park.
 Approximately half of its area is Lac Iro Controlled Hunting Area.

 The area plays a very important role for the surrounding wildlife, providing refuge for several species of migratory birds, supporting cheetahs, hippos, elephants and several species of antelope.
-It prevents floods, regulates groundwater replenishment, sediment capture and chemical water regulation, and is also a hatchery for several fish species.
+It prevents floods, regulates groundwater replenishment, sediment capture and chemical water regulation, and offers the hatching habitat for several fish species.